capacitor-community/stripe/README.md

 ### 3. Apple Pay

 With Apple Pay, you can make instant payments in a single flow.
+Please check settings: https://stripe.com/docs/apple-pay#merchantid

 #### 2.1. createApplePay